stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ## More breaking changes ahead!
 What's new in Version 18?

-Version 18 (currently in it's alpha stage) ships with quite a few improvements:
+Version 18 (currently in its alpha stage) ships with quite a few improvements:

 - It updates the find API,
 - brings toolbar customization and responsive design to another level,
-- give you the option to add many buttons to the toolbar that used to be hidden in the secondary menu,
+- gives you the option to add many buttons to the toolbar that used to hide in the secondary menu,
-- adds more flexibility with respect to `[pageViewMode]`, `[scrollMode]`, and `[spreadMode]`,
+- adds more flexibility with for `[pageViewMode]`, `[scrollMode]`, and `[spreadMode]`,
 - and updates to pdf.js 3.8 in the stable branch and to pdf.js 3.9 in the bleeding-edge branch.
-- The bleeding-edge branch, in turn, gives you a sneak preview to the new "stamp" editor which allows you to add images to PDF files.
+- The bleeding-edge branch, in turn, gives you a sneak preview of the new "stamp" editor, which allows you to add images to PDF files.

-A side-effect of the improvements of the toolbar and the secondary menu is a slightly modified layout.
+A slightly modified layout is a side-effect of the improvements of the toolbar and the secondary menu.
 Most people won't notice, but if you're using screenshot tests, expect them to break.

 The updated find API brings a couple of breaking changes.
-I removed the fuzzy search, the multiple words-seacrch, and the current page / page range search.
-"Ignore accent" now is "match diacritics".
-When you migrate your code, you'll have to invert your boolean logic, because "ignore accents" is the oppositve of "match diacritics".
+I removed the fuzzy search, the multiple words-search, and the current page / page range search.
+"Ignore accent" now is "match diacritics."
+When you migrate your code, you'll have to invert your boolean logic because "ignore accents" is the opposite of "match diacritics".
 Along the way, I noticed that the find API didn't work as expected.
 I fixed several bugs and added more fields to the events.
 If you rely on the old events, brace yourself for (minor) breaking changes.

-The reason for the breaking changes is that maintaining the library became more time-consuming with each version of pdf.js.
+The breaking changes are because maintaining the library became more time-consuming with each version of pdf.js.
 So I had to reduce the differences between the libraries.
 In other words, I pruned ngx-extended-pdf-viewer.
-I'm positive I've finished pruning, so in future, there will be less breaking changes.
+I'm positive I've finished pruning, so in the future, there will be fewer breaking changes.
 Please apologize for the inconvenience!

-If you need the old extended findbar, please stick to version 17.
-I've split off a separate branch, so I can maintain version 17 in parallel for a short while.
+If you need the old extended find bar, please stick to version 17.
+I've split off a separate branch, so I can maintain version 17 in parallel for a while.

 A small breaking change affects single-page mode.
 I've removed a CSS rule that pushed the page to the left.
 If you don't like the page to be centered, you can add the CSS rules in your global `style.css`: